 Welcome to Buyeo, the center of Baekje culture!
 It’s where you can find the impressive tradition and beautiful culture!

-Buyeo District is located in the lower Geum Valley in a hilly region south of the Charyeong Mountain range .
-The main hills are Seongtaesan (631 m), Wolmyeongsan (544 m) and Mansusan (432 m).
-Buyeo is 60 km west of Daejeon City and 40 km east of the Yellow Sea .
-It has been crossed by highway 151 connecting Gongju to Seocheon since 2009.
-It is served by a bus network that puts it 2 hours from Seoul .
+Buyeo District is located in the lower Geum Valley in a hilly region south of the Charyeong Mountain range.
+The central hills are Seongtaesan (631 m), Wolmyeongsan (544 m), and Mansusan (432 m).
+Buyeo is 60 km west of Daejeon City and 40 km east of the Yellow Sea.
+It has been crossed by Highway 151, connecting Gongju to Seocheon since 2009.
+It is served by a bus network that puts it 2 hours from Seoul.
 There is no train.

 Symbol of Buyeo

-By taking the image of phoenix on top of Gilt-bronze Incense Burner of Baekje, it represents the strong will of enterprising Buyeo residents who will soar in the 21st century and expresses Buyeo that will go global.
+The image of a phoenix on top of the Gilt-bronze Incense Burner of Baekje represents the strong will of enterprising Buyeo residents who will soar in the 21st century and express Buyeo will go global.

 History

-In the village of Songguk-ri , remains dating from the Mumun period (-850 to -300) have been found.
-At the time of the Three Kingdoms , Buyeo served as the capital of the Kingdom of Baekje between 538 and 660.
-It was then known as Sabi .
-The corresponding archaeological sites ( Busosanseong Fortress , Gwanbuk-ri Administrative Buildings, Jeongnimsa Temple , Neungsan-ri Royal Tombs and Naseong City Walls ) have been included in the World Heritage List within the Historic Areas Group of Baekje.
-Gungnamji Pondwas also created at this time in the royal gardens.
-Since 1954 , this past has been celebrated every autumn in the framework of the Baekje 1 cultural festival .
-The Buyeo National Museum is also entirely devoted to him, as is the Baekje Cultural Park ..
+In the village of Songguk-ri, remains dating from the Mumun period (-850 to -300) have been found.
+During the Three Kingdoms, Buyeo served as the capital of the Kingdom of Baekje between 538 and 660.
+It was then known as Sabi.
+The corresponding archaeological sites ( Busosanseong Fortress, Gwanbuk-ri Administrative Buildings, Jeongnimsa Temple, Neungsan-ri Royal Tombs, and Naseong City Walls ) have been included in the World Heritage List within the Historic Areas Group of Baekje.
+Gungnamji Pondwas was also created at this time in the royal gardens.
+Since 1954, this past has been celebrated every autumn in the Baekje 1 cultural festival framework.
+The Buyeo National Museum is also entirely devoted to him, as is the Baekje Cultural Park.

 Buyeo 10 Scenic Views